behemphi/behemphi.github.io/_posts/2016-07-28-delightful-local-development-environments-with-chef-and-vagrant-part-4.md

 As you can see, many of these settings are specific to your AWS environment.
 So take your time, play around and troubleshoot.

+# Wrapping Up

+You created your first Hosted Chef account and organization.
+This will allow you to begin to realize the power of Chef beyond just configuring a single node in your infrastructure.

+You then configure the CLI tool `knife` so that it can talk to the Hosted Chef server.
+You performed a simple query of objects in the Chef Server.

+Next you installed the `knife-ec2` plugin so that we could directly manipulate both our Chef Server and our EC2 environment at the same time.

+You then launched an EC2 instance with knife.

+# Looking Forward

+In the next article we will author a simple cookbook and promote it to the Chef Server.
+We will then launch a Chef configured EC2 instance while learning more about the various artifacts that make up the Chef ecosystem.